 Sustainability is “meeting the needs of the present without compromising the ability of future generations to meet their own needs."

-- Defined by United Nations Brundtland Commission in 1987.
+- Defined by the United Nations Brundtland Commission in 1987.

-The United Nations lists 17 Sustainable Development Goals (SDGs) ranging from ‘No poverty’ to ‘Responsible Consumption and Production’.
-This summer program will have participants explore all 17 prior to selecting one engineering-related goal to explore through both the technological innovation and the societal change routes to achieving this goal.
+The United Nations lists 17 Sustainable Development Goals (SDGs) ranging from "No Poverty" to "Responsible Consumption and Production."
+This summer program will have students explore all 17 prior to selecting one engineering-related goal to explore through both the technological innovation and the societal-change routes to achieving this goal.

-Participants will develop an enhanced awareness of the interplay between global goals, societal needs and behavior, and technological solutions.
-They will increase their awareness of the broad field of sustainability and the challenges facing society.
-They will develop the skills required to decompose a seemingly large problem into manageable, addressable goals.
-Research tools will include published books, online sources, and academic literature while utilizing University library resources and Google Scholar.
-They will dive into scientific communication skills – how to present a complex topic to a wide audience through media presentation.
-During the program they will responsibly utilize AI as a research and learning partner in addition to creating engaging and accurate graphics.
-The final product at the end of the week will be a five-minute students created video on the topic that will be posted online.
+You will develop an enhanced awareness of the interplay between global goals, societal needs and behavior and technological solutions.
+You will increase your awareness of the broad field of sustainability and the challenges facing society.
+You will develop the skills required to decompose a seemingly large problem into manageable, addressable goals.
+Research tools will include published books, online sources and academic literature while utilizing University library resources and Google Scholar.
+You will dive into scientific communication skills — how to present a complex topic to a wide audience through media presentation.
+During the program, you will responsibly utilize AI as a research and learning partner in addition to creating engaging and accurate graphics.
+The final product at the end of the week will be a five-minute student created video on the topic that will be posted online.

 Professor McIntosh